-Skin cancer: Squamous cell carcinoma symptoms
+Skin cancer types: Squamous cell carcinoma symptoms

-Rough, reddish scaly patch
+Rough, reddish scaly area

 Open sore (often with a raised border)